bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/using-git-flow.md

     git flow support start x.y tag-x.y.z

 The above creates a branch ```support/x.y``` from a tag called 'tag-x.y.z'.
-So for instance, if develop is on 2.0.0-SNAPSHOT, you can create a support/1.x branch from latest tag 1.5.0.
+So for instance, if develop is on 2.0.0-SNAPSHOT, and you want to create a support branch for the 1.x range, you can create a support/1.x branch from latest tag 1.5.0.

 Git flow is only about branching so you must set the correct SNAPSHOT versions manually and commit, push it.

-### Releasing with git flow (summary)
+### How to release with git flow, 1 minute version

 From develop (or from support/x.y) branch, create release x.y.z: